circonus/irondb-docs/configuration.md

 #### surrogate_database activity_tracking

-Directs IRONdb as to if it should maintain activity windows for metrics.
+Toggle for maintaining activity window metadata for metrics.

 Default: true

 #### surrogate_database implicit_latest

-Directs IRONdb as to if it should maintain latest values for all newly seen metrics values during ingestion.
-If set to false, it will only maintain lastest values for metrics that have been specifically "asked for." (see (Searching)[/api/search-tags.html])
+Toggle for maintaining an in-memory copy of the latest values for all newly seen metrics values during ingestion.
+If set to false, it will only maintain latest values for metrics that have been specifically "asked for." (see (Searching)[/api/search-tags.html])

 Default: false

 #### surrogate_database latest_future_bound

-Forward looking "cap" on if a metric will be considered for the latest value.
+This is the upper bound on whether a metric will be considered as a "latest value" candidate.
 By default if a metric timestamp is more than 4 hours in the future, it will be ignored for consideration as a replacement for the lastest value.
 These values are only updated at ingestion time.